Jack Renshaw (neo-Nazi): Early life

 Renshaw was born in Ormskirk in 1995 and raised in Skelmersdale.
 As a child, Renshaw moved to Blackpool and later became involved with the English Defence League (EDL).
-The EDL had been popular in Blackpool since the disappearance of Charlene Downes in 2003, which had been blamed on Asian and Arab takeaway workers.
 Renshaw became disillusioned with the EDL as he thought they were too pro-LGBT and pro-Jewish.
 Renshaw joined the BNP at the age of 15, against his parents' wishes.

 While an economic and politics student at the Manchester Metropolitan University (MMU) in September 2013, Renshaw became the face of BNP Youth.
 In an interview with the student newspaper The Tab, he claimed to have "had ethnic minority flatmates and some homosexuals" during his stay at university.
 Four years after joining BNP Youth, Renshaw decided to go canvassing.
 He was eventually forced to leave MMU in September 2015 following a university investigation regarding his incitement to racial hatred.

-Renshaw wishes to bring back National Service and has previously said that he wanted to join the British Army when he left university.
-He has an uncompromising attitude towards the War on drugs, saying that "drug dealers should be hung from the nearest lamppost ... [lethal injection execution] would cost too much money for the taxpayer".
+Renshaw wishes to bring back National service and has previously said that he wanted to join the British Army when he left university.
+He has an uncompromising attitude towards the war on drugs, saying that "drug dealers should be hung from the nearest lamppost ... [lethal injection execution] would cost too much money for the taxpayer".
 Renshaw's application for the BNP to gain Student Union recognition was rejected by the union.